gmbneves/gmbneves/README.md

 I’m looking to collaborate on any of my interests above.

-You can reach me by e-mail or twitter.
+You can reach me by e-mail or Twitter.